ENEE467/Getting_Started/source/Lab8.rst

   Lab8/Examples-Code-Desc

-Now, use the reference code to write your own implementations for the following functions within the same source file:
+Now, use the reference code to write your own implementations for the following functions in the ``lab8.cpp`` source file:

 - ``UR3eMoveInterface::drawCircleXY``
 - ``UR3eMoveInterface::drawCircleYZ``